Skip to Content

 The novel won the Whitbread award for first novel in the year of publication, and is often included on both GCSE and A-Level syllabuses for education in England and Wales.

-Signed copies of the true first are becoming increasingly scarce
+Signed copies of the true first are becoming increasingly scarce.

 WINTERSON, Jeanette.